kadena-io/kadena-docs/docs/Chainweaver-Support.md

 If you lose both your password and recovery phrase, you will permanently lose access to any accounts and their funds forever.

 Kadena does not manage accounts with information such as passwords, private keys, or recovery phrases.
 We only have access to the information that is publicly available on the blockchain.
 We do not have servers and we do not hold your assets.

+###Change password

+Change your password by navigating to the Settings section and selecting the appropriate button.

+###Export wallet

+Export your wallet by navigating to the Settings section and selecting the appropriate button.

+Exporting wallet data will generate an encrypted file containing sensitive and non-sensitive information available within the wallet.
+The file will be protected by the wallet password that was in use at time of export.
+Store this file in a secure location and do not alter its contents.

+The wallet data to be exported within this file includes:

+* Generated public/private key pairs
+* Added accounts
+* Account notes
+* Network configuration
+* Transaction configuration

+!!!
+Summary "Note"
+      This password-protected wallet file can be imported to Chainweaver as a recovery method to restore the state of the wallet at the time the file was created.

+###View and export transaction log

+View and export your wallet’s transaction log by navigating to the Settings section and selecting the appropriate button.

 ###Log out